hanseulshim/advito_blops_server/README.md

 2. Determines environment variables that are set in each lambda.
 For instance, if *dev* is set, environment variables will be set to the values in *dev* from env.yml for each lambda.
-This is useful when since lambdas from different stages often reach out to different databases.
+This is useful when since lambdas from different stages reach out to different databases.